codio-content/HTML_and_CSS_II-Classes_and_IDs/.guides/content/CSS-IDs-ac06.md

 ```

 You see that the `<ul>` had an attribute called `id` with a value of `"nav"`.
-That's all you need to know in order to use ids in HTML.
+That's all you need to know in order to use IDs in HTML.

 To target them in your stylesheet you need to use the special `#` sign.